jciccio/react-js-banner/README.md

 # Description

-Banner text component, style can be customized.
-By default the banner has a fade in and fade out animation of 1s
+Banner text component, style (font and background) can be customized using common css rules.
+By default the banner has a fade in and fade out animation of 1s.

 # How it looks